 - March 24th: Día National de la Memoria por la Verdad y la Justicia commemorates the start of the Golpe de Estado (Military Junta) on March 24, 1976.

 - April 2nd: Día del Veterano y de los Caídos en la Guerra de Malvinas.
 This national holiday pays homage to the veterans and war victims of the Falklands War.

-- August 17th: Aniversario de la muerte del general José de San Martín.
-This national holiday commemorates the day of death of Argentina’s leader and hero in the struggle for Argentina’s independence: San Martín.
+- August 17th: Aniversario de la Muerte del general José de San Martín.
+This national holiday commemorates the day of the death of Argentina’s leader and hero in the struggle for Argentina’s independence: San Martín.

 - October 12th: Día de la Raza.
 On this day the discovery of America by Columbus in 1492 is commemorated.

 Whereas most national holidays in Argentina are fixed, some are ‘flexible’.
 For example:

 - Flag Day and the day of San Martín are both moved to the third Monday of that particular month.

 - On other national holidays, among which the Day of the Veterans and War Victims of the Falkland War and Día de la Raza, the national holiday is moved to the Monday prior or following the official date.

 This shift of dates is done to create a long weekend.
 Often these days go by unnoticed except for the fact that government buildings, schools and sometimes shops are closed.